ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/enable-index.js.markdown

     * Cluster wide - on all database-group nodes.

 * **From Studio**:
-  To enable the index from the Studio go to the [indexes list view](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions).
+  To enable the index from Studio go to the [indexes list view](../../../../studio/database/indexes/indexes-list-view#indexes-list-view---actions).

 * **Reset index**:
   [Resetting](../../../../client-api/operations/maintenance/indexes/reset-index) a disabled index will enable the index back on the local node where the reset action was performed.